 What do we do when that wave of exhaustion washes over us?
 We get up.
 Walk around.
 Or even stretch in the seat we’re sitting in.
 If your eyes hurt, you close them and give them a time out as well.

-What we’re trying to get across is that it is not very hard to take care of your health with screen-based work.
+We’re trying to get across that it is not very hard to take care of your health with screen-based work.
 All you need is a little dedication and lifestyle changes.

 But before we guide you on how to improve your health and increase the quality of your work life, let’s give you a crash course on the effects prolonged screen time has on your body.